repzilon/MicrosoftSolverFoundationReloaded/README.md

 - I am not sure if this decompilation is legally allowed so if there are complains I can delete this repository.
 The last official version from "Microsoft.SolverFoundation" is from 2016.
 I also don't use this code in any commercial project.

 ### What was changed during porting?
 - The class "CSharpWriter" was ported with Copilot to use "Microsoft.CodeAnalysis.CSharp" instead of unsupported "System.CodeDOM".
 No functionality test were done so no support.
+I also commented it out in v0.0.2 so I could drop the dependency to "Microsoft.CodeAnalysis.CSharp"
 - Configuration classes "ConfigurationElement", "ConfigurationSection" and "ConfigurationPropertyAttribute" were replaced by stubs.
 - License checks were disabled